 - You have created a cluster and selected the Zeppelin service.
-For more information, see Creating EMR Cluster. - In the cluster's EMR security group, open ports 22 and 30001 (which are opened by default for new clusters) and the necessary IP ranges for communication over the private network.
-The new security group is named in the format of emr-xxxxxxxx_yyyyMMdd, which shouldn't be modified manually. - Add services as needed, such as Spark, Flink, HBase, and Kylin.
+For more information, see Creating EMR Cluster. - In the EMR security group of the cluster, ports 22, 30001, and 18000 and necessary private network IP ranges are enabled (ports 22 and 30001 enabled for a new cluster by default).
+A new security group must be named in the format of "emr-xxxxxxx\yyyyMMdd", and the name cannot be modified manually. - Services are added as needed, such as Spark, Flink, HBase, and Kylin.

-Logging in to Zeppelin
+Logging In to Zeppelin

 - 1. Create a cluster and select the Zeppelin service.
 For more information, see Creating EMR Cluster. - 2.
-On the left sidebar in the EMR console, select Cluster Service. - 3.
-Click the Zeppelin block and click Web UI Address to access the web UI. - 4.
-For EMR versions later than 3.1.0, the default login permission is set, and both the username and password are admin.
-To change the password, modify the users and roles options in the /usr/local/service/zeppelin-0.8.2/conf/shiro.ini configuration file.
-For more configuration instructions, see Apache Shiro Configuration. - 5.
-In EMR 2.6.0 and 3.3.0, Zeppelin login is integrated into the OpenLDAP account, so you can log in only with an OpenLDAP account and password.
-After a cluster is created, the default OpenLDAP accounts are root and hadoop, and the default password is the cluster password.
-Only the root account has the Zeppelin admin permissions and has access to the interpreter configuration page.
+On the left sidebar in the EMR console, select Cluster Services. - 3.
+Click the Zeppelin block and click WebUI address to access the WebUI. - 4.
+For EMR v2.5.0 or earlier and EMR 3.2.1 or earlier, the default login permission is set, and both the username and password are admin.
+To change the password, you can modify the users and roles options in the configuration file /usr/local/service/zeppelin-0.8.2/conf/shiro.ini .
+For more configuration instructions, see here. - 5.
+In EMR v2.6.0 or later and EMR v3.3.0 or later, Zeppelin login is integrated into the OpenLDAP account, so you can log in only with an OpenLDAP account and password.
+After a cluster is created, the default OpenLDAP accounts are root and hadoop , and the default password is the cluster password.
+Only the root account has the Zeppelin admin permissions and thus the access to the interpreter configuration page.

-Performing wordcount with Spark
+Performing Wordcount Using Spark

-1. Click Create new note on the left of the page to create a notebook in the pop-up window.
+1. Click Create new note on the left and create a notebook on the pop-up page.